 Critical Thinking – It’s Elementary!

-Given the current political environment (at least in the United States), it seems like many of us could stand to sharpen our critical thinking skills a bit.
+Given the current social and political environment (at least in the United States), it seems like many of us would benefit from understanding how to improve critical thinking, enabling us to better wrestle with the range of complex issues that are part of modern life.

-And for the average lifelong learner, of course, good critical thinking skills are essential for cutting through the noise created by the Web and other media channels and getting to resources that are actually trustworthy and accurate.
+And for the average lifelong learner, of course, good critical thinking skills are essential for cutting through the noise created by the Web and social media to get to resources that are actually trustworthy and accurate.

 Critical Thinking Web